COVID-19 facts and advice

 The Public Health Agency of Sweden tracks the total number of individuals who have tested positive for the COVID-19 virus in Sweden.
 Up-to-date numbers and information is found on the website of the Agency .

 What is the Swedish Government doing?

 The Public Health Agency of Sweden has the national responsibility to ensure that the population is protected against COVID-19.
 There have not been any hard lock-downs in Sweden.
 Instead, personal responsibility is urged, and people are advised to work from home, avoid public transport, keep distance and stay at home when ill.
 Restaurants and stores are generally open, and public transports are running.
-However, new legislation applies to prevent the spread, for example, adjusted seating and limited opening hours.
-Public gatherings and events have a maximum of 8 participants.
+However, new legislation applies to prevent the spread, for example, adjusted seating, limited number of people in public gatherings and limited opening hours.
 The number of active COVID-19 cases in Sweden vary over time.
 If you want to know more about the current situation, we advise you to take part in the statistics from the Public Health Agency.
-Early December 2020 the Swedish Government announced that it had secured the vaccine supply for the entire population through agreements with the EU.
-Vaccination started late December and all adults over the age of 18 are expected to be offered vaccine mid-August 2021.
+The Swedish Government has secured the vaccine supply for the entire population through agreements with the EU.
+Vaccination started late December and all adults over the age of 18 are expected to be offered vaccine by mid-August 2021.
 Up-to-date information is found on the website of the Public Health Agency of Sweden

 KTH’s actions on COVID-19